SCHayworth/4-8-Sum-Of-Numbers/4-8-sum-of-numbers-pseudocode.md

     START
     set total = 0
-    Prompt user for the first number or a negative number to quit WHILE number to sum is not negative prompt user for a positive number or a negative number to quit END
+    Prompt user for the first number or a negative number to quit WHILE number is positive
+      add number to Total
+      prompt user for the next number to total
+    Print total
+    END